 Dress Code & Formality

 As hinted above, the Hoyt and Leonard monk straps offer very different levels of formality.
 While much of this is influenced by their respective colours, the designs also play an important role.

-Firstly, monk straps are surprisingly versatile dress shoes.
+Firstly, like Beckett Simonon’s Yates oxford, the monk straps are surprisingly versatile dress shoes.
 They can be worn with surprisingly casual clothing.
 Yet, they can be rendered formal enough for cocktail attire depending on their colour and design.

 Beckett Simonon Double Monk Strap Formality